 Return to work

 There will be a phase of temporary swelling and discomfort, and about 3 days of rest at home is recommended.
-Most patients will be able to return to work in 1 week or even earlier.
+Most patients will be able to return to work in 1 week.

 After care following a hair transplant is relatively straightforward.
 You will be given detailed post-operative instructions at the clinic, which cover washing, exercise, travel and returning to work etc.

 After your hair transplant you can expect some swelling and slight discomfort.
 For most people painkillers such as Paracetomol, taken regularly over the first few days post surgery will be sufficient to relieve any discomfort.